 Accommodation at Prashar Lake

 You can rent a tent at Prashar Lake, which costs around INR 300-500 per person depending on the season.
-You can also book the Forest Rest House which is 500 meters away from the lake (Contact Details:- Mr. Vir Singh 09459137877).
-The cost for a room is around 1000/- but you have to make an advance booking for it.
+You can also book the Forest Rest House, which is 500 meters away from the lake (Contact Details:- Mr. Vir Singh 09459137877).
+The cost of a room is around 1000/- but you have to make a booking for it.

-You can also carry your own camping gear and pitch at some distance from the lake since it’s not allowed to pitch the tent near the lake.
-In terms of budget options, you can stay in the temple dorm which is near the lake.
-You can just contact the Pandit Ji and he’ll arrange everything and it won’t cost you a penny.
+You can also carry your camping gear and pitch at some distance from the lake since it’s not allowed to pitch the tent near the lake.
+In terms of budget options, you can stay in the temple dorm, which is near the lake.
+You can contact the Pandit Ji, and he’ll arrange everything, and it won’t cost you a penny.

 Where to eat

 There are no food options on the trek.
-However, a few options for food is available at the lake.
-There are a few cafés which serve tea, coffee, Maggi, Parathas and Rajma Chawal.
+However, a few options for food are available at the lake.
+There are a few cafés that serve tea, coffee, Maggi, Parathas, and Rajma Chawal.
 Rates are pretty normal.

 Prashar Lake does not have a very strong mobile network connection.
 Only BSNL and Jio networks are available, however, they, too, have intermittent connectivity.

 On the trail itself, you’ll be hard-pressed to get a connection.
 But, isn’t that the point of a trek, anyway?
 Disconnect from the modern world, Y’all.